-Inter-laboratory comparisons were undertaken between Contact Energy and the Council on three occasions this period.
+Inter-laboratory comparisons were undertaken between Contact Energy and the Council on two occasions this period.
 The comparisons were undertaken across the following parameters:

 - Total residual chlorine;

-- · Conductivity;
+- Conductivity;

-- · Oil and grease;
+- Oil and grease;

 - pH;

 - Dissolved reactive phosphorus; and

 - Turbidity.

-Overall, there was good agreement on the inter-laboratory results, some variation between labs was observed in DRP results, however these will be addressed in the upcoming monitoring period.
+Overall, there was good agreement on the inter-laboratory results.